Black kite: Distribution

-Black Kite (Milvus migrans) taking off in Baruipur, West Bengal, India.

 The species is found in Europe, Asia, Africa and Australia.
 The temperate populations of this kite tend to be migratory while the tropical ones are resident.
-European and central Asian birds (subspecies M. m. migrans and black-eared kite M. m. lineatus, respectively) are migratory, moving to the tropics in winter, but races in warmer regions such as the Indian M. m. govinda (small Indian/pariah kite), or the Australasian M. m. affinis (fork-tailed kite), are resident.
+European and central Asian birds (subspecies M. m. migrans and black-eared kite M. m. lineatus, respectively) are migratory, moving to the tropics in winter, but races in warmer regions such as the Indian M. m. govinda (small Indian kite), or the Australasian M. m. affinis (fork-tailed kite), are resident.
 In some areas such as in the United Kingdom, the black kite occurs only as a wanderer on migration.
 These birds are usually of the nominate race, but in November 2006 a juvenile of the eastern lineatus, not previously recorded in western Europe, was found in Lincolnshire.

 The species is not found in the Indonesian archipelago between the South East Asian mainland and the Wallace Line.
 Vagrants, most likely of the black-eared kite, on occasion range far into the Pacific, out to the Hawaiian Islands.

 In India, the population of M. m. govinda is particularly large especially in areas of high human population.
 Here the birds avoid heavily forested regions.
 A survey in 1967 in the 150 km2 of the city of New Delhi produced an estimate of about 2200 pairs or roughly 15 per square kilometre.
 Another survey in 2013 estimated 150 pairs for every 10 km2.

-Vagrants from Australia occasionally reach New Zealand, however, only one individual has persisted there (currently ~21 years old).
+Vagrants from Australia occasionally reach New Zealand; however, only one individual has persisted there (currently c.
+21 years old).